PreciousEnahoro/The-benefits-of-improved-demand-forecasting-a-case-study/README.md

 The full, unprocessed data can be found here: [Walmart item sales/ demand data from 2012 -2014 on Kaggle.](https://www.kaggle.com/c/walmart-recruiting-sales-in-stormy-weather/data)

+The project write-up is titled: The benefits of improved demand forecasting: a case study

 ## Note: Please ensure to run the notebooks in this exact order:
 1) Data Pre-processing and Exploration